 Eden Rock has established key alliances throughout the wireless ecosystem.

-The greatest challenge wireless operators face today is keeping pace with rapidly growing consumer demand for increased wireless broadband data capacity.
-These challenges have been exacerbated by the growing mainstream adoption of smartphones and the desire for greater ‘cloud’ connectivity of laptops, tablets, and other mobile devices.
+The greatest challenge wireless operators face today is keeping pace with rapidly growing consumer demand for increased wireless data capacity.

-Mobile operators are responding to the uninterrupted growth in devices and data by investing heavily into building out LTE networks, evolving to heterogeneous networks with small cell deployments, implementing Wi-Fi offload policies, exploring new models for spectrum sharing, and adopting Self Organizing Network (SON) solutions.
-While mobile operators are growing, evolving and increasing the complexities of their networks in order to meet the rising demand for mobile data, these operators also need to rely on SON to contain their operations costs and improve customer experience.
+Mobile operators are responding to the uninterrupted growth in devices and data by investing heavily into building LTE networks, evolving to HetNets, implementing Wi-Fi offload policies and exploring new models for spectrum sharing.
+While mobile operators are growing and increasing the complexity of their networks, the deployment of Self-Organizing Network (SON) solutions is essential to contain operating expenses (OPEX), bolster customer experience, improve competitive positioning and enhance profitability.